polybar/polybar/README.md

 ## Introduction

-The main purpose of **Lemonbuddy** is serve as content generator for status bars.
+The main purpose of **Lemonbuddy** is to help users create awesome status bars.
-It has built-in functionality to generate output for the most commonly used widgets, such as:
+It has built-in functionality to generate content for the most commonly used data, such as:

 - Playback controls and status display for [MPD](https://www.musicpd.org/) using [libmpdclient](https://www.musicpd.org/libs/libmpdclient/)
 - [ALSA](http://www.alsa-project.org/main/index.php/Main_Page) volume controls